drseg/swift-fsm/README.md

 # Swift FSM
 **Friendly Finite State Machine Syntax for Swift, iOS and macOS**

 Inspired by [Uncle Bob's SMC][1] syntax, Swift FSM is a pure Swift syntax for declaring and operating a Finite State Machine (FSM).
-Unlike Uncle Bob’s SMC, the FSM itself is declared inside your Swift code, rather than as a separate text file, and compiles and runs directly alongside all your other project code.
+Unlike Uncle Bob’s SMC, the FSM is declared inside your Swift code, rather than as a separate text file, and compiles and runs directly alongside all your other project code.

 This guide is reasonably complete, but does presume some familiarity with FSMs and specifically the SMC syntax linked above, as well as Swift [`@resultBuilder`][2] syntax.